(08) 8269 9333 stateoffice@lutherancare.org.au

 Lutheran Care welcomes foster care enquiries from all walks of life.
 We offer various types of care across both our Generalist Foster Care and Specialist Foster Care services.
 There is a great need for foster carers in both services, and a high demand for Respite Care for both long term Generalist and Specialist foster care families.

-We are eager to hear from anyone thinking about fostering for the first time who may want a friend chat with a member of our team to learn more about fostering; or anyone who has been thinking about fostering for some time (maybe years!) and eager to take the next step in their journey.
+We are eager to hear from anyone thinking about fostering for the first time who may want a friendly chat with a member of our team to learn more about fostering; or anyone who has been thinking about fostering for some time (maybe years!) and eager to take the next step in their journey.

 Lutheran Care is renowned for our highly skilled staff team and the exceptional carer support we provide all our families in both Generalist and Specialist Foster Care.
 If you are thinking about fostering and would like to learn more, or have been thinking about fostering for a while and ready to take the next step, we would be delighted to hear from you.